 When it’s time for a replacement tire, you should consider going with an OEM replica instead of choosing a knock-off.
-Here are a few reasons why we love OEM replicas.
+Here are a few reasons why we love OE replica wheels.

 Aftermarket wheels are also made to fit several different types of vehicles, so they’re more generalized.
 This usually results in fitment issues upon installation.
-This can drastically affect the quality of your ride, and you may notice that it feels a bit bumpier than normal if you install an aftermarket wheel instead of an OEM replica.
+This can drastically affect the quality of your ride, and you may notice that it feels a bit bumpier than normal if you install an aftermarket wheel instead of OE performance wheels.

 Not to mention, this can cause your wheel to crack and damage more easily.
 What’s the point in buying a cheap knock-off if you need to keep replacing it?

 One of the advantages that aftermarket wheels have over OEM replicas is that they tend to be much cheaper.
 But cheaper doesn’t always mean better.

 Aftermarket wheels are made with less durable and lower quality materials as compared to OEM wheels or replicas.
 This means that you’ll need to replace aftermarkets a lot more often than you would with an OEM, which won’t make it worth it in the long run.

 Plus, driving on poor wheels can have ripple effects on other aspects of your car, which can cause repair costs to add up like crazy.
 The durability of OEM wheels just makes them a lot more worth it in the long run.